NDM2021/hello-world/README.md

 # Hello-world
-My name is Norris and I'm a junior at NLU.
+My name is Norris and im a Junior at NLU.